sonyah-hawaii/sonyah-hawaii.github.io/README.md

 - Experience Gained: Understanding of how to plan & build out enterprise-grade reporting pipelines in a cloud environment.
 Working with multiple, large teams to align priorities.

 ## **Skills**
+*To quantify & demonstrate my skillset, I created a list of the languages, tools, and soft skills I have used throughout my work experience and tallied up the frequency of use for each role.
+I then passed this data into Tableau to create a dashboard.
+You can view the full workbook & interactive dashboard [here](https://public.tableau.com/views/SkillsDashboard_17017951188280/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).*

 *This bubble graph outlines my key skills with languages, softwares, and common platforms.*
 ![Skills](/assets/skills_dash.png)

-*In the 5 years of using SQL, I've worked with a variety of flavors across multiple databases.*
+*In the 5 years of using SQL, I've worked with a variety of flavors across multiple databases.I started with Postgres and have worked with a number, since.
+Most recently, gaining exposure to Snowflake & Google BigQuery.*
 ![SQL](/assets/sql.png)